Table of Contents[Hide][Show]

 Fall Colors in New York

-Most of New York usually hits peak foliage season in early October.
-But, before you go though, check the Fall Foliage Report for New York from the Department of Economic Development to find the ideal spots and timing for your trips.
+Before you go, check the Fall Foliage Report for New York from the Department of Economic Development to find the ideal spots and timing for your trips.
 Although peak season can be estimated, fall foliage reports will have more current information accounting for the weather and other factors.

 Bear Mountain State Park, Bear Mountain